rdsea/sys4bigml/README.md

 *  Test, debug, monitoring, and configuration management (with also engineering work)
 *  Dataflows and Orchestration Frameworks for Big Data/ML (with also engineering work)
 *  Edge systems and edge-cloud continuum for Big Data/ML (with also engineering work)
-*  New hardware architectures and quantum systems for Big Data/ML (more on the concepts and state-of-the-art)

 ## Course Plan and Teaching methods
 We define the generic plan of the course as follows: